openstack-archive/fuel-plugin-xenserver/doc/source/guide.rst

 One example deployment is shown below.

    .. image:: _static/topology00.png
-      :width: 80%
+      :width: 100%

 Select Environment
 ------------------

 #.
 Create a new environment with the Fuel UI wizard.
-Select "Liberty+Citrix XenServer on Ubuntu 14.04" from OpenStack Release dropdown list.
+Select "Liberty on Ubuntu 14.04" from OpenStack Release dropdown list, check off QEMU-KVM and check on XenServer.
 At the moment you will see most of options are disabled in the wizard.

    .. image:: _static/fmwizard00.png
-      :width: 80%
+      :width: 100%

 #.
 Create new VMs in XenCenter for the compute nodes